'Solutionising' business jargon

 But is a personality-filled piece of writing always appropriate in a business setting?

-"I think you'd be surprised at how appropriate it is on how many different occasions," argued John Simmons.'No brainer'
+"I think you'd be surprised at how appropriate it is on how many different occasions," argued John Simmons.

 "Why would any company want to come across as boring and faceless - it's a no brainer really," he said.